Ishushan02/Transformer-Implementation/README.md

 - To Execute the Complete Transformer Model for test purpose on the embeddings numbered from 1 -> 63 execute transformer.py

 - To Test it on pretrained Embedding exxecute training_using_BERT.py

+- Method 3 which is implemented is the detailed explanation of Transformer (with Self Attention and Multi Head Attention), try learning Transformers from it.